-For purposes of determining achievement of the adjusted EBITDA or revenue goals, the Compensation Committee may exclude, in its sole discretion, (i) the effect of mergers and acquisitions closing in 2015 (if any), (ii) any extraordinary non-recurring items as described in Accounting Principles Board Opinion No. 30 or as otherwise determined by the Compensation Committee to be extraordinary or non-recurring in its sole discretion, and (iii) the effect of any changes in accounting principles affecting the Company's or a business units' reported results.
+For purposes of determining achievement of the revenue and EBITDA Goals, the Compensation Committee may exclude, in its sole discretion, (i) the effect of mergers and acquisitions closing in 2016 (if any), (ii) any item as determined by the Compensation Committee to be extraordinary or non-recurring in its sole discretion, and (iii) the effect of any changes in accounting principles affecting the Company's or a business units' reported results.
+Without limiting the foregoing, EBITDA generally will be calculated by adding stock-based compensation, depreciation and amortization expense, including intangible asset amortization expense, other expense, net, provision (benefit) for income taxes and restructuring charges to GAAP net income (loss).